 Moonstruck is an iconic 1987 romantic comedy, one of Cher’s best movies that earned her an Academy Award for her role as Loretta Castorini, opposite Nicolas Cage’s Ronny Cammareri.
 From humorously dramatic confessions to Cher’s iconic “snap out of it”, there are many famous scenes that cemented Moonstruck in the hall of rom-com fame.
 The film follows Loretta unwittingly falling for Ronny, the younger brother of the man she is supposed to marry, after her first husband’s death.

-- Longing For You Season 1 Episode 4 Release Date and Time, Countdown, When is it Coming Out?
+- My Dearest Season 1 Episode 5 Release Date and Time, Countdown, When Is It Coming Out?

 Moonstruck offers an intricate portrait of the Italian-American experience in New York City and is widely regarded as one of Cage’s most underrated film roles.
 In the decades since the theatrical release and successful awards campaign of Moonstruck, the film continues to be referenced across pop culture, including in the recent Only Murders In The Building episode also featuring the A Few Good Men monologue.
 The film’s unique pacing makes it an incredibly rare gem among rom-coms, one that is yet to be replicated in the contemporary film world.